ValentinBhend/Ballmaze/README.md

 A good tutorial to set up a RaspberryPi with PiOS to then communicate to your PC over your local Wi-Fi via SSH can be found here: [randomnerdtutorials.com/installing-raspbian-lite-enabling-and-connecting-with-ssh](https://randomnerdtutorials.com/installing-raspbian-lite-enabling-and-connecting-with-ssh/) (Skip steps 3 & 4 by already doing them in step 2 as it says. )<br>

 I first used a the slower RaspberryPi Zero 2W and later switched to the RaspberryPi 5 because the image detection was too slow.
 I used a moderately sized deep-learning model to detect the ball.
-It should be possible to get it to work on the smaller & cheaper Pi Zero with a simpler and lighter model though.
+It should be possible to get it to work on the smaller & cheaper Pi Zero with a simpler and lighter detection-algorithm though.
 On the Pi Zero, the setup is a bit weird because of the out-of-date PiCamera package.
 So I'll describe the setups seperately:

 <table>
   <tr>